This article explains how you can transfer time off to DATEV via the DATEV integration.

 Time off that require additional information (additional questions)

-Some Personio time off categories require additional information in order to be assigned to the associated time off in DATEV.
+Some Personio absence categories require additional information in order to be assigned to the associated absences in DATEV.
 The following categories are affected and will trigger additional questions:

 - Maternity protection or parental leave